8nhuman8/nebular-automata/README.md

   -sp X Y, --starting-point X Y
                         The coordinate of a starting point.
 By default it's in the middle.
   -rc FLOAT, --reproduce-chance FLOAT
                         The chance the square can produce other squares.
-  -mc INT, --max-count INT
+By default it's 0.51 -mc INT, --max-count INT
                         The maximum number of squares in the image.
 By default, this is half of all pixels in the future image.
-  -cb R G B A, --color-background R G B A
-                        The background color.
-Color components must be specified between 0 and 255.
-The default color is white.

 Multicoloring options:
-  -r, --random-colors   Accent colors will be random.
+  -r, --random-colors   All colors will be random.
+  -rbg, --random-background
-  -cn INT, --colors-number INT
+                        Background color will be random -cn INT, --colors-number INT
                         How many colors will be used.
 By default it's 3.
 Must be used with '--random-colors' argument.
   -o, --opaque          All colors will be opaque.